-Why are live-streams gaining in popularity?
+Why are live-streams gaining in popularity on virtual events?

-Most of us are no longer strangers to live streams as it has gradually become the new standard in holding large-scale virtual events in the new-normal.
+Most of us are no longer strangers to live streams on virtual events as it has gradually become the new standard in holding large-scale events in the new-normal.
 However, the mass adoption of live-streams was always an ongoing effort to digitalise features of physical events as there is much to gain from live streams that are not apparent in traditional event formats.
 One of the most common livestream utility is a celebrity engagement or Q&A via Instagram live, where fans can send in comments and likes while the streamer is casually chit-chatting with a friend or responding to the comments.
 Since then, live-streams have taken new forms and what was once a purely communicative function has turned into advertising formats, educational toolkits and being part of the news cycle.
 The preference for live-streams gained traction when businesses realised how convenient it was to engage with their audience without having to spend large sums of money for events, not only is it cost-efficient, its scalability and accessibility enables a higher ROI and conversion rate.

-The pandemic has essentially pushed the events management industry into challenging spheres and as the industry tries to configure their next steps they’ve all had to tackle with the repercussions of the lockdowns differently.
+The pandemic has essentially pushed the virtual events management industry into challenging spheres and as the industry tries to configure their next steps they’ve all had to tackle with the repercussions of the lockdowns differently.
 They have taken the onus to pivoting their strategies or uphauling the business model in order to survive but implications within the industry itself would differ from firm to firm.
 The shared implications would include reduced capacities due to social distancing and the complete cancellations of MICE events due to lockdowns and so in order to stay afloat, event management companies had to rapidly innovate.

 What are the right tools and platforms for a livestream?